 Twenty-five years ago I watched in horror as a nursing home fought for and won the right to keep my Uncle Herb alive, long after he had gone.
 When I saw him last, his flesh rotted while bedsores ate to the bone.
 Then as now, there was no principle involved but profit.

 This is a cautionary tale for us all.

 Ask most seniors and you will hear that we fear not death, but dying.
 We crave dignity – in death as in life.
 Twice citizens in Oregon voted in favor of a Death with Dignity law involving assisted suicide if necessary.
 Better to take a pill than die a slow death by starvation and dehydration.
 But with the same disregard for voters’ wishes as my state and federal legislators, ass-kissing politicians like John Ashcroft have all but overturned Oregonians’ wishes.

 Of course, it’s relatively easy to avoid this ultimate intrusion: Sign a living will.
 Clarify your wishes into writing.
 An advance directive will preserve your dignity and protect your financial legacy.
 Yet very few of us have executed this document.

 As there is no better time, do it now!

 Call your lawyer today.
-Or download the living will form at Free Downloads.
+Or download the living will form.
 Although it’s written to fit Florida law, I’m told that it will do in any state to legally determine your wishes.

 Fill it out.
 Be sure it is witnessed and notarized.
 (Uncle Herb went through his ordeal because his living will had been signed but not notarized!)
 Then make copies, giving them to your physician, members of your family, your lawyer, your neighbor, your preacher, to anyone who may be around when they attempt to hook you up with “life-prolonging” machines and procedures.